Contrastive Learning of Medical Visual Representations from Paired Images and Text: Experiments

-Following previous work on unsupervised visual representation learning \citep{henaff2020cpc, chen2020simple, he2020momentum}, for all classification tasks, we evaluate each pretrained image encoder under two individual settings: a \textbf{linear classification} setting, where the pretrained CNN weights are frozen and only a randomly initialized linear classification head is trained for the task; and a \textbf{fine-tuning} setting, where both the CNN weights and the linear head are fine-tuned together.
+Following previous work \cite{henaff2020cpc, chen2020simple, he2020momentum}, for all tasks, we evaluate each pretrained image encoder under two settings: a \textbf{linear classification} setting, where the pretrained CNN weights are frozen and only a linear classification head is trained for the task; and a \textbf{fine-tuning} setting, where both the CNN weights and the linear head are fine-tuned.
 The two settings complement each other for evaluation purposes: while the linear setting directly evaluates the quality of the extracted image features with the pretrained CNN, the fine-tuning setting more closely resembles how the pretrained CNN weights are used in practical applications.

-To further compare the \textbf{data efficiency} of different pretraining methods, for each setting we evaluate the image encoders with \textbf{1\%}, \textbf{10\%} and \textbf{all} training data, respectively (except for the COVIDx dataset where we omit the 1\% setting due to the scarcity of data for some categories).
-To control the variance in results, for all settings and models, we report average results aggregated over 5 independent training runs.
-We include further dataset processing and model training details in \refapp{classification-details}.
+To further compare the \textbf{data efficiency} of different pretraining methods, for each setting we evaluate the image encoders with \textbf{1\%}, \textbf{10\%} and \textbf{all} training data, respectively (except for the COVIDx task where we omit the 1\% setting due to the scarcity of training data).
+To control the variance in results, for all settings and models, we report \textbf{average results} over 5 independent training runs.
+We include further dataset and training details in \refapp{classification-details}.